prestonharberts/biblegateway-to-obsidian/README.md

 #### LSB specific changes

 - In Psalm 112, create two level 2 headings at before the first heading: Sin and Tav.
-Now, seperate the first half (the half before and including the semicolon) of the existing faulty heading to be under Sin, and the other half (the half after the semicolon) to be under Tav.
+Now, separate the first half (the half before and including the semicolon) of the existing faulty heading to be under Sin, and the other half (the half after the semicolon) to be under Tav.
 - In Psalm 113, create two level 2 headings at before the first heading: Shin (make sure it is Shin and not Sin like the previous change we made) and Tav.
-Now, seperate the first half (the half before and including the semicolon) of the existing faulty heading to be under Shin, and the other half (the half after the semicolo) to be under Tav.
+Now, separate the first half (the half before and including the semicolon) of the existing faulty heading to be under Shin, and the other half (the half after the semicolon) to be under Tav.

 ## Troubleshooting